 Sometimes, breeders will attempt to create “pocket Beagles” by breeding in smaller dogs.
-As a result, genes from other dogs will get mixed in, thus creating strange and unusual coat variations not typically seen in purebreds.
+As a result, genes from other dogs get mixed in, thus creating strange and unusual coat variations not typically seen in purebreds.

-Though this may be good for gene diversity, know that you are not getting a pure Beagle.
-There’s also a chance that what you’re really getting is a bluetick or redtick Beagle.
-The freckle pattern can often be confused as a merle pattern to the unexperienced novice dog owner.
+Though this may be good for gene diversity, know that you may not be getting a purebred dog.
+There’s a good change you’re just getting a blue or redtick Beagle.
+The freckle pattern can often be confused as a merle pattern to the novice dog owner.